saumyaprabhakar/CarShowcaseApplication/README.md

 ## 🤖 Introduction
-Developed with Next.js and leveraging its server-side rendering capabilities, the Car Showcase website presents various car types, showcasing comprehensive information in a well-designed format with advanced filtering and pagination support for an enhanced user experience.
+Developed with Next.js and leveraging its server-side rendering capabilities, the Car Showcase website presents various car types.
+It showcases comprehensive information in a well-designed format with advanced filtering and pagination support for an enhanced user experience.

 ## ⚙️ Tech Stack
 - Next.js